 Software bulk review request

-This option is available within specific Amazon tools, such as Jungle Scout.
+This option is available within specific Amazon tools, such as IO Scout.
 You can send a review request for all your orders in bulk.

 If you are subscribed to this software's plan, you can install Chrome Extension, and within the Extension, you will gain the bulk request button.